gabrielshanahan/gazer/README.md

 #### Nomenclature
 * Objects which directly represent database tables are called *entities* (these are contained in the `data` module).
 * Module-specific adapters for *entities* are called *models* - they loosen the coupling between the database schema and the data domain of the module.
-* Data computed by an endpoint, which is then enriched by links to related endpoints, is called a *resource*.
+* Data computed by an endpoint, which is enriched by links to related endpoints, is called a *resource*.
 * A *response* is what actually gets sent back, i.e. a *resource* + optional headers, HTTP status code, etc.
 #### Structure
 * Contains 4 packages: